How to Become a Vendor with Lakewinds

 If your products meet these standards, we’d love to hear from you, see your items, and review them for quality, pricing, and ingredients.
 We give preference to products that are certified organic, locally produced, and non-GMO project verified (or working to become verified).

-Q: When should I expect to hear back from you after submitting my checklist and delivering samples?
+Q: When should I expect to hear back from you after submitting my checklist?